-- 5. Non-Employees (family members or significant others of faculty) may travel with family members or significant others who work on the program as faculty at the discretion of the program, as long as it is understood that they have no official role or function with regard to the program, the participants, or the Institute, and are neither to be included in the program budget nor have their expenses paid with program funds.
-Students may not bring spouses or other family members. - Hiring Faculty, Staff, and Former Students for GT Programs Abroad Once the Program Director decides how to staff the program, he/she will need to officially hire the faculty and staff.
-There are five hiring categories for study abroad programs. - 1.
-GT Faculty/Staff: There are many GT professors who may be interested in teaching on GT programs abroad.
-The professor's academic unit must approve of the professor's study abroad involvement.
-Programs should work through the professor's academic unit to hire them to work temporarily on a program abroad.
+Hiring for GT Programs Abroad

+Once the Program Director decides how to staff the program, he/she will need to officially hire the faculty and staff.
+During the Proposal process, all proposed program hires are reviewed by OIE, Faculty Affairs, and AVP for Advocacy and Conflict Resolution: All three entities are included in the program proposal phase (members of the Study Abroad Committee) and GT-Tracs appointment package review process.
+There are five hiring categories for faculty-led study abroad programs.

+1. GT Employees (Faculty/Staff): Programs should work through the faculty's academic unit to hire or appoint them to work temporarily on a program abroad.
+GT-Tracs packages must be submitted no later than 60 days prior to the start of work.
 If the professor being considered is on a nine-month contract, then there is usually no financial conflict for summer programs.
 For faculty on twelve-month contracts or for programs which need professors to teach during fall or spring semesters, the program will have to pay the professor's salary and fringe benefits or pay the cost of hiring an adjunct replacement.
-Additionally, the program cannot pay professors more that their regular twelve-month salary.
+Additionally, the program cannot pay professors more than their regular twelve-month equivalent salary.
 Salary negotiations must include both the professor who wishes to teach abroad and his/her Chair.

 Each course being offered on study abroad programs must have an "Instructor of Record," listed on the course proposal form.
 All "Instructors of Record" must be approved by the academic unit awarding credit for the course.
+Final approvals of faculty appointments to study abroad programs are reviewed by the Institute's Study Abroad Committee and the AVP Conflict Resolution and approved by Faculty Affairs.
+All staff must be approved by their supervisor and will be reviewed by the Study Abroad Committee and the AVP Conflict Resolution.